 A. CRA Enrollment Committee: Institutional Impact

 Across North America, universities and colleges are facing a significant increase in enrollment in both undergraduate computer science (CS) courses and programs.
 The current enrollment surge has exceeded previous CS booms, and there is a general sense that the current growth in enrollment is substantially different than that of the mid-1980s and late 1990s.
 For example, since the late 1990s, the U.S. Bureau of Labor data shows that the number of jobs where computing skills are needed is on an upward slope, illustrating the increased reliance our society has on computing.
-We also know how pervasive data has become in the science and engineering fields, which means all scientists and engineers need more computational skills than ever before.
+We also know that more and more disciplines are increasingly reliant on large amounts of data, and that handling this data effectively depends on having good computational skills.
+This makes computer science courses at all levels of greater interest to students from other majors.
 It is, therefore, not surprising that the number of nonmajors taking computer science classes is increasing, and that 78% of computer science units stated the number of minors in their unit is increasing.

 In early 2015, the Computing Research Association (CRA) created a committee to investigate several questions related to increasing enrollments.
 The CRA Enrollment Committee set up two committees: an Institution Subgroup and a Student Subgroup.
 The goal of the Institution Subgroup was to answer high-level questions such as “How are units handling the current growth in computer science?”
 The goal of the student subgroup was to answer high-level questions such as “Why are students so interested in computing?”
 This report addresses questions from the Institution Subgroup, questions that concern computer science units, such as: